In September 2018 I began looking for ways to deliver some basic training on visual literacy and storytelling via a mobile App.

 The background for the App’s development, as Greenaway reminds us, is the consideration that “just because you have eyes does not mean to say that you can see.”
-I agree that, in spite of its richness and complexity, visual communication still remains profoundly overlooked and trivialised as evolving digital cultures have further pushed said trend.
+I agree that, in spite of its richness and complexity, visual communication still remains massively overlooked and deeply trivialised, with all the world around us further rushing in that direction.

-As you can see the mobile App relies on actable layers on top of the photograph/video to expand and enhance current visual-centred communication.
+The first prototype of MIA relied on actable layers on top of the photograph/video to expand and enhance understanding and practice of current visual-centred storytelling.

-The upper parts of the nested layers – the active Meta-Image – are activated by audiences as they choose to engage more with the photograph and its communicative universe.
+The upper parts of the nested layers – what I initially called the “active” Meta-Image – are activated by the user as they choose to engage more with the photograph and its communicative universe.

-The lower parts of the nested layers – the passive Meta-Image – trace how design, i.e. composition and aesthetics, thoroughly shape the semiotics of the image.
+The lower parts of the nested layers – what I initially called the “passive” Meta-Image – traced how design, i.e. composition by aesthetics, thoroughly shapes the semiotics of the image.

-It offers to audiences ‘informed communication’ rather than ‘clearly-cut forensics.’
+to offer users ‘informed communication’ rather than ‘clearly-cut forensics.’

 In November 2017 I presented my research in an academic paper.
 The framework of the QHT’s bid is available here.

 Above, the latest prototype before moving into the release, shortly… Interested?